 Any international student with an F-1/J-1 student visa who leaves Princeton and, therefore, is no longer enrolled at the University is advised of the following:

-- Your current form I-20 or DS-2019, Certificate of Visa Eligibility, will no longer be valid as of your withdrawal date and cannot be used for future travel to the U.S.
+- As of the withdrawal date your current form I-20 or DS-2019, Certificate of Visa Eligibility, will no longer be valid and cannot be used for future travel to the U.S.

-- Optional Practical Training!
-Taking leave of absence may have an impact on your eligibility to obtain OPT.
-Please make sure to discuss this with your international student advisor PRIOR TO deciding to take LOA.
+- Practical Training!
+Taking a leave of absence may have an impact on your eligibility to obtain OPT and CPT.
+Please make sure to discuss this with your international student advisor before deciding to take a leave.

 - Contact your Residential College Dean to begin the Academic readmission process.